-- 5.1 The Commission is of the view that conduct referred to in paragraph 3 above amounts to minimum resale price maintenance prohibited by section 5(2) of the Act, in that: - 5.1.1 the Fleet Sales Policy provided for the payment of fleet sales rebates to only those dealers that did not give a discount that was greater than the published maximum discount; - 5.1.2 DCSA conducted audits on its dealership network and monitored adherence to the Fleet Sales Policy; and - 5.1.3 adherence to the Fleet Sales Policy was enforced by DCSA withholding or threatening to withhold rebates from those dealers who did not comply with its prescribed price parameters in the case of fleet sales. - 5.2 The Commission is further of the view that various restrictions by DCSA on its dealership network, contained in its franchise agreements, constitute prohibited vertical restrictive practices in contravention of section 5(1) of the Act.
-The Commission has however decided not to refer this alleged contravention to the Tribunal as it was agreed that this would be addressed by the compliance programme that DCSA will institute in terms of this agreement.
+- 5.1 The Commission is of the view that conduct referred to in paragraph 3 above amounts to minimum resale price maintenance prohibited by section 5(2) of the Act, in that: - 5.1.1 the Fleet Sales Policy provided for the payment of fleet sales rebates to only those dealers that did not give a discount that was greater than the published maximum discount; - 5.1.2 Nissan conducted audits on its dealership network and monitored adherence to the Fleet Sales Policy; and

+5.1.3 adherence to the Fleet Sales Policy was enforced by Nissan withholding or threatening to withhold rebates from those dealers who did not comply with its prescribed price parameters in the case of fleet sales.

+- 5.2 The Commission is further of the view that various restrictions by Nissan on its dealership network, contained in its franchise agreements, constitute prohibited vertical restrictive practices in contravention of section 5(1) of the Act.
+The Commission has however decided not to refer this alleged contravention to the Tribunal as it was agreed that this would be addressed by the compliance programme that Nissan will institute in terms of this agreement. - 5.3 In regard to the other possible contraventions of the Act which were the subject of investigation, the Commission has decided not to proceed with any referral to the Tribunal.